erfanzar/EasyDeL/README.md

 > **News**
 >
+> EasyDeL project structure has changed now you have to import EasyDel as `easydel`.
+>
 > `ORPOTrainer` is Added
 >
 > Phi3 Model bugs are fixed, Arctic Model is added.

 ## Documentation 💫

 > [!IMPORTANT]
 > Documents and Examples are ready at [Here](https://erfanzar.github.io/EasyDeL)
-> Please have that in mind that EasyDel is in the loop of fast-development
+> Please have that in mind that EasyDeL is in the loop of fast-development
 > so we might have API changes.

 ### Hands on Code Kaggle Examples